 FS 40G/100G switches provide high performance, increased availability, low latency and better serviceability for next-generation data centers and enterprise networks in different applications.
 And they also support spine-leaf network topology that leverage commoditized hardware for the best price/performance, just as shown below.

-Huawei vs. Cisco, we can’t say which one is better than the other.
+Huawei vs Cisco, we can’t say which one is better than the other.
 Cisco switches meet the needs of organizations and offices of all sizes and sorts.
 As for Huawei, it has several product lines that are similar to Cisco devices, but have their own network hardware lines and IT solutions for different network demands.
 It all depends on what you need and of course your budget.
-Also as a global high performance data center solutions provider, FS.COM provides various networking devices for your reference like optical transceivers, which are compliant with major brand, patch cables for customized service and also Ethernet switches.
+Also as a global high performance data center solutions provider, FS.COM provides various networking devices for your reference like optical transceiver, which is compliant with the major brand, patch cable for customized service and also Ethernet switches.